-Meeting on Sunday at 11:00 on Scott's Facebook page.
+Meeting on Sunday at 11:00 in Smith Worship Center and on Scott's Facebook page.
 Search for "Scott Engle - St. Andrew UMC."
-No class on April 25

 Videos of all three classes are posted on Scott's YouTube channel.
 Search for "Scott Engle."
 These videos are posted as soon as possible after class.